MartijnVanbiervliet/blog/content/posts/linux-setup.md

 ```

 # Install personal dotfiles
 Every time you move to a new machine, it's quite cumbersome to set everything up.
 Luckily on Linux, a lot of your basic configuration is stored inside dotfiles and `.config` inside your home directory.
 You can store them on a Git repository or any other place where you can access them easily.
+I stored my dotfiles in a public Github repository, so I can easily clone them on any machine I work on.

 ### Github CLI
 Get the GitHub CLI to easily authorize with private git repositories.